ericPantarotto/react_completeGuide/_notes/notes.md

 if some child component like this `Player` component changes, the `App` component, which is a parent component to the player component does not care about that and will not reevaluate.

+### Component Instances work in Isolation!

+**<span style='color: #875c5c'>IMPORTANT:** whenever you are using or reusing a component, React will basically create a new isolated instance.

 <!---
 [comment]: it works with text, you can rename it how you want